 Hertfordshire wedding photography prices

-If you’re shy or hate being in front of a lens, that’s even better.As a wedding photographer that covers Hertfordshire and beyond, I’m super chilled, happy-go-lucky, and I’d much rather be catching the real stuff than barking orders.
-But let’s be honest: when we’re trying to get group shots and Uncle Sam has wandered off to the loo while the kids have vanished for a game of hide-and-seek, that’s when the “big girl voice” comes out.
-I’ll get it done, but only so I can get you back to your guests faster.
+Let’s be honest: when we’re trying to get a few group shots and Uncle Sam has wandered off to the loo while the kids have vanished for a game of hide-and-seek, that’s when the “big girl voice” comes out.
+I will get it done, but only so I can get you back to your guests faster.

-Still, if you really want a couple of posed shots for the mantelpiece, I can still pull it out the bag, but then we’re getting you straight back to the party.
+Naturally, if you really want a couple of posed shots for the mantelpiece, I can still pull it out the bag.
+However, once we nail those, we are getting you straight back to the party.

 Amazing photographer!
 Tracy made everyone feel comfortable (including my husband who hates posing for photos).
 She captured every moment of the day and has given us memories we will cherish forever.“”